By James Eliot, Markets & Finance Editor

 -

 Overconfidence in AI’s Safety: Data from AI ethics firm OpenAI indicates that 79% of businesses underestimated the risks AI poses to data privacy.
-In ignoring these risks, many firms risk catastrophe, evidenced by Facebook’s well-publicized data breach incidents due to inadequate accountability protocols.
+In ignoring these risks, many firms risk catastrophe, evidenced by 5 Reasons Micron Technology Will Dominate Over Samsung Amid Strike and Facebook’s well-publicized data breach incidents due to inadequate accountability protocols.

 -